-If you definitely need a private room then we recommend registering a place near the village or main area of Mammoth Lakes so you’ll be around other people.
-The easiest way to meet other riders would be to register a hostel though, and in that case you’ll find Holiday Haus as a great option when staying near Mammoth Mountain.
+If you definitely need a private room then we recommend booking a place near the village or main area of Mammoth Lakes so you’ll be around other people.
+The easiest way to meet other riders would be to book a hostel though, and in that case you’ll find Holiday Haus as a great option when staying near Mammoth Mountain.

 Check Out the Mountain’s Website and Other Guide Companies